Author

 David Tappan

-David Tappan (1752–1797) was an influential American Congregationalist minister and theologian who served as pastor of the Second Church in Boston and later as Hollis Professor of Divinity at Harvard University, where he shaped the theological education of a new generation of clergy during the early republic.
-His theological writings, including his Election Sermon, reflected the transitional moment between Calvinist orthodoxy and emerging liberal religious thought in New England, as he sought to reconcile traditional Reformed doctrine with Enlightenment rationalism.
-Tappan's brief but significant career established him as a key intellectual figure in late eighteenth-century American Protestantism, influencing the trajectory of New England theology in the decades following the American Revolution.
+David Tappan (1752–1797) was an influential American Congregationalist minister and theologian who served as pastor of the Brattle Street Church in Boston and later as Hollis Professor of Divinity at Harvard University, where he shaped the theological education of a generation of New England clergy.
+His theological writings, including his Election Sermon, reflected the transitional moment between Calvinist orthodoxy and the emerging Unitarian thought that would come to dominate nineteenth-century New England Protestantism.
+Tappan's scholarly contributions to homiletics and systematic theology established him as a significant intellectual figure in the early American republic, despite his relatively brief career cut short by his death at age forty-five.

 Works in the Library